julelang/manual/src/project/declarations.md

 The variable `a` seen is declared but unused.
 This will cause you to get an error by the compiler and not be able to compile the code.

 ::: info
-Constant variables are not considered as "unsused" in any case.
+Constant variables are not considered as "unused" in any case.
 :::